-Tallahassee, Florida is the Ultimate Florida Retirement Spot
+Tallahassee, Florida, Is the Ultimate Sunshine State Retirement Spot

-Tallahassee is home to a large community college and two major universities—Florida State and Florida A&M, the latter of which is one of the leading Historically Black Colleges and Universities (HBCU).
-Along with lots of high-level sports from both of Tallahassee's big colleges, locals enjoy something extra from Florida A&M—performances by the Marching 100, one of the world's most innovative and influential marching bands.
+Tallahassee is home to a large community college and two major universities—Florida State and Florida A&M, the latter of which is one of the leading public Historically Black Colleges and Universities (HBCUs).
+Along with lots of high-level sports from Tallahassee's big colleges, locals enjoy something extra from Florida A&M—performances by the Marching 100, one of the world's most innovative and influential marching bands.

 Retire to Tallahassee and you'll find that the universities and community colleges offer classes, events, and other opportunities for enrichment to those with free time and a desire to grow and learn.
 And the learning goes both ways.
 The AARP recently partnered with a shared workspace named Domi to create an innovation incubator program called Third Act, which taps into the expertise of people 50 and older.

 You're more likely to find Patterson taking a stroll than playing pickleball.
-He and his wife have walked across Spain, Portugal, and Scotland, and he leads Move Tallahassee, a thriving local walking group.
+He and his wife have walked across Spain, Portugal, and Scotland, and he also leads Move Tallahassee, a thriving local walking group.
 He says he's nearing retirement himself and is happy he won't have to move.
 "I came here to go to Florida State in the 1970s and never left.
 After four children and four grand-children, I'm here for good," he says.
 Visit Tallahassee, and you just might be tempted to say the same.